cpske/ISP/feedback/labexam1-feedback.md

 - may result in releasing defective code to customers
 - when the appication fails or produces wrong results, may require a lot of time to identify and locate the cause

-Both "False Positive" and "False Negative" are defects in testing.
+Both "False Positive" and "False Negative" are weaknesses in testing.

 A test that produces a "False Positive" may be useless:
 ```